Delicadency/AK1944/README.md

 ## 🤝 Contributing

-We welcome contributions to help preserve and share the history of the Home Army!
+We welcome contributions to help preserve and share the history!
 If you'd like to submit a Pull Request, please ensure your code meets our standards:

 ### Code Quality Requirements: